hayeon9826/LeetCode/14 Days Study Plan to Crack Algo/Recursion, Backtracking/README.md

 So, at the end it reaches the following solution:
 ![n queens result](https://he-s3.s3.amazonaws.com/media/uploads/389855c.png)

 So, clearly, the above algorithm, tries solving a subproblem, if that does not result in the solution, it undo whatever changes were made and solve the next subproblem.
-If the solution does not exists (N = 2), then it returns .
+If the solution does not exists (N = 2), then it returns `false`.